-Water Is The Absolute Basic
+Water Is The Absolute Basic for Preparedness

 The most necessary element of survival preparedness is not food.
 It is water.
 Additionally, it is likely the least prepared for, even though most people know that we cannot survive long without it.
 Water covers 70% of the earth’s surface.
 All living things consist mostly of water.
 Water is the most common substance on earth and is basic to life itself.